How to Switch from Wegovy to Mounjaro

 Medically reviewed by

-Weight loss injections are a popular weight loss medication, particularly Wegovy and Mounjaro.
+Weight loss injections have become a popular treatment for obesity, particularly Wegovy and Mounjaro.
 Because Mounjaro is currently the most effective weight loss injection available, many people are keen to switch over from Wegovy.
 Switching medications can also be suitable if you have been experiencing Wegovy side effects.
-Because Mounjaro contains a different active ingredient, you may find that you tolerate it better than Wegovy, experiencing fewer adverse effects.
+Because Mounjaro contains a different active ingredient, you may find that you tolerate it better than Wegovy, experiencing fewer side effects.

 What are the benefits of switching from Wegovy to Mounjaro?